fastruby/rails-template/README.md

 ### Notes

-- You can use any standard `rails new` command arguments (run `rails new --help` for more)
+- You can use any standard `rails new` command options (run `rails new --help` for details)
-- You can still override the predefined `.railsrc` arguments.
+- You can still override the options defined in the `.railsrc` file.
 If, for example, you want to use MySQL, you can still do `rails new some_project --database=mysql` that will override the default
-- The `rc` file can be ignored completely using the flag `--no-rc` in case you want to ignore all the defaults for a given project (`rails new some_project --no-rc`)
+- The `rc` file can be ignored completely using the option `--no-rc` in case you want to ignore all the defaults for a given project (`rails new some_project --no-rc`)

 # .railsrc

-The file includes different arguments that will be used as default for things that can't be properly configured with a rails-template.
-Each argument goes in a new line.
+The file includes default options that will be used when creating a new rails app.
+These options cannot be handled by a Rails Application Template, both the RC file and the template are needed.
+Each option goes in a new line.

-### What it does
+### What it Does

 This file contains these lines: